lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 ---

 ## 4. API Blueprint Document Structure [DocumentStructure]
 Bellow you will find description of every section of the API Blueprint Document.
-Note that all sections but [API Name & Overview][APINameOverviewSection] section are optional.
-That is your API Blueprint Document **must** contain at least the API Name.
+Note that all sections are optional.
 However the document should contain one or more [Resource][ResourceSection] Section.

 An example of a possible API Blueprint Document layout: